-Once we were at the car park for the falls and we paid for our admission, we then boarded a tractor-pulling jitney which took groups of people across the YS Plantation (roughly a 10-minute ride) to the main waterfall area.
+Once we were at the car park for the YS Falls, we we paid for our admission, then we boarded a tractor-pulling jitney which took groups of people across the YS Plantation (roughly a 10-minute ride) to the main waterfall area.

 However, the packaged deal with Black River was about $35.50 per person, and with lunch it was $39 per person.